Cutaneous T cell lymphoma

 In the long term, there is an increased risk of developing other types of skin cancer.
-But your doctor will watch you closely for this.
-The main concern is to treat the current lymphoma.
+But your nurse and doctor will monitor you closely for this.
+The main concern is to treat the lymphoma.

 Doctors normally only use chemotherapy when CTCL is advanced.
 You have this to control symptoms and make you more comfortable.
-Chemotherapy often works well for CTCL, but unfortunately the response does not usually last very long (months rather than years).
+Chemotherapy often works well for CTCL, but unfortunately the response does not usually last very long.
+It may help for months rather than years.